vrapeutic/EllieTale-WebXR/README.md

 * html\Library.html

-this for library environments' entitis
+this for our library environments' entitis

-* js\timeManger.js
+* js\timermanger.js

-that contains “closetime” aframe component which is responsible for loading next scene after specific duration
+that contains “timer” aframe component which is responsible for loading next scene after specific duration

+* js\distractormovenment.js

+that contains component which mange the distractor random movenment in level two .

-* js\dsmove.js
+* js\distractoradvancedmovenment.js

-that contains dsmove component which mange the distractor movement in level two and three,in addition to calculate time since distractor hit any target until player response to it
+that contains component which mange the distractor movenment in level three,in addition to calculate time since distractor hit any target until player response to it

-* js\fairy.js
+* js\fairytasktimer.js

 this responsible for calculate the time the player takes since the fairy hit the target until the player open it

 * js\inpscounter.js

-this responsible for count times that the player doesn’t look at the fairy for more than 3 seconds
+this responsible for count times that the player doesn’t look at the fairy for more than 3 seconds it helps in collecting data ,check [Statistics](#Statistics)

 * js\items.js